What standards you should expect from NHS services

 Under the NHS constitution, you have the right to make decisions about medical tests and treatment you receive.
 Staff should clearly explain any proposed tests or treatment, including the associated risks and benefits.

-You have the right to refuse any tests or treatment, as long as you understand what the consequences might be.
+You have the right to refuse any tests or treatment, as long as you have the mental capacity to make that decision.
 A health professional must not give you any treatment unless you have agreed.

 Decisions about drug treatments